traten/Foosball/README.md

  To download if your raspberry pi does not have pigpio (most should come preinstalled) follow these steps: http://abyz.me.uk/rpi/pigpio/download.html

- Running the program:
+ ## Running the program:
- open terminal and type: sudo pigpiod //this will start the pigpio deamon.
-You are now able to run your program
+ Running the program requies that the pigpio deamon is running, to do this on start up of the Raspberry pi, type `sudo pigpiod` this will start the pigpio deamon.
+You are now able to run your program.